Bedtime Protein Shakes and Smoothies

-For more about glycemic index and glycemic load, please check Glycemic Index and Glycemic Load of Common Berries and Other Foods article.
+For more about the glycemic index and glycemic load, please check Glycemic Index and Glycemic Load of Common Berries and Other Foods article.

-Bedtime protein shakes and smoothies should contain slowly digesting protein, complex carbs and fibers and healthy fats to keep one satiated for longer period of time and to slow the digestion.
+Bedtime protein shakes and smoothies should contain slowly digesting protein, complex carbs and fibers, and healthy fats to keep one satiated for a longer period of time and to slow the digestion.

-Ideal combinations are low fat and cottage cheese and berries like blueberries, blackberries, raspberries and similar berries.
-Fruits like banana, grapes and similar contain higher amounts of simpler carbs and they digest to quickly - as such, they are suitable for various daily meals and snacks, breakfasts included, too.
+Ideal combinations are low-fat and cottage cheese and berries like blueberries, blackberries, raspberries, and similar berries.
+Fruits like bananas, grapes and similar contain higher amounts of simpler carbs and they digest to quickly - as such, they are suitable for various daily meals and snacks, breakfasts included, too.

 For more about potential weight loss using smoothies and shakes, please check Healthy Smoothie Recipes - Smoothie Recipes for Weight Loss article.

 Protein Content in Smoothies and Shakes

-There are many myths about maximum protein content in a single meal - we are all different and our bodies can absorb and use various amounts of protein in any given time.
-However, it is not the same to eat boiled fish and digest it fully in 2-3 hours, or to eat slow digesting cheese and digest it in 5-8 hours.
+There are many myths about maximum protein content in a single meal - we are all different and our bodies can absorb and use various amounts of protein at any given time.
+However, it is not the same to eat boiled fish and digest it fully in 2-3 hours or to eat slow-digesting cheese and digest it in 5-8 hours.
 Thus, don't worry too much if your slow digesting bedtime smoothies or shakes have too much protein or not.

 In order to increase protein content in shakes and smoothies, one can add various protein powders, like whey protein, protein blends, or casein protein powder.

 Whey protein powders are popular due to their fast digestion and are often used by active athletes right after workouts.
 Berries and cheese can slow down whey's digestion, but for bedtime protein smoothies, it is perhaps too fast.
 But, it can be sued for daily smoothies and for breakfasts, in combination with berries and cheese.

-One of the most popular whey proteins, with a good reason is Optimum Nutrition Gold Standard 100% Whey Protein Powder (Amazon link, link opens in the new window).
+One of the most popular whey proteins, for a good reason, is Optimum Nutrition Gold Standard 100% Whey Protein Powder (Amazon link, link opens in the new window).